dwest/Mason/README.md

 Basic Operation
 ---------------

-It's easy to get started with Flash Templates, here is a minimal
+It's easy to get started with Mason Templates, here is a minimal
 example:

-    include("path/to/your/lib/dir/Flash.php");
+    include("path/to/your/lib/dir/Mason.php");
-    use flash\Flash as Flash;
+    use flash\Mason as Mason;

     /* Tell flash where to find our templates */
-    $flash = new Flash("path/to/your/template/directory");
+    $flash = new Mason("path/to/your/template/directory");

     /* Subdirectories are okay here too! */ echo $flash->render("favs.tpl");